KaelElson05/modzt2/README.md

 ## Notice
 ModZT2 is an alpha program, but I run it with my game install with no problems.
 If you run into any bugs, please report them on Github Issues!

-ModZT2 is a third-party mod manager for Zoo Tycoon 2.
 This project is not affiliated with Microsoft, Xbox Game Studios, or Blue Fang Games.

 ---